graphcore-research/unit-scaling/docs/user_guide.rst

 **5. Optimise**

-To attain the best performance, we recommend users of PyTorch >=2.0 wrap their model in :code:`torch.compile`.
-This is as simple as:
+To attain the best performance, we recommend models are wrapped in :external+pytorch:py:func:`torch.compile` (requires PyTorch >=2.0).
+This is enabled via:

 .. code-block::